 -

-Deviation of one of the eyes
+Deviation of one eye

 School age: screening for common conditions